-10.43 CEO Restricted Stock Unit Award Certificate dated March 5, 2019 Exhibit 10.46 to the Company's Annual Report on Form 10-K for the fiscal year ended January 27, 2019 10.44 CEO Performance Stock Unit Award Certificate-Relative TSR dated March 5, 2019 Exhibit 10.47 to the Company's Annual Report on Form 10-K for the fiscal year ended January 27, 2019 10.45 CEO Performance Stock Unit Award Certificate-Absolute Stock Price dated March 5, 2019 Exhibit 10.48 to the Company's Annual Report on Form 10-K for the fiscal year ended January 27, 2019 21.1 Subsidiaries of the Company Filed herewith 23.1 Consent of Independent Registered Public Accounting Firm Deloitte & Touche LLP Filed herewith 31.1 Certification of the Chief Executive Officer Pursuant to Rule 13a-14(a) or Rule 15d-14(a) under the Securities Exchange Act of 1934 as amended.
+10.42 Form of Semtech Corporation 2017 Long-Term Equity Incentive Plan Performance Unit Award Certificate - Stock Price Grants Exhibit 10.41 to the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 2021 10.43 The Executive Nonqualified Excess Plan of Semtech Corporation (Amended and Restated Effective as of March 1, 2019) Exhibit 10.45 to the Company's Annual Report on Form 10-K for the fiscal year ended January 27, 2019 10.44 CEO Restricted Stock Unit Award Certificate dated March 5, 2019 Exhibit 10.46 to the Company's Annual Report on Form 10-K for the fiscal year ended January 27, 2019 10.45 CEO Performance Stock Unit Award Certificate-Relative TSR dated March 5, 2019 Exhibit 10.47 to the Company's Annual Report on Form 10-K for the fiscal year ended January 27, 2019 10.46 CEO Performance Stock Unit Award Certificate-Absolute Stock Price dated March 5, 2019 Exhibit 10.48 to the Company's Annual Report on Form 10-K for the fiscal year ended January 27, 2019 21.1 Subsidiaries of the Company Filed herewith 23.1 Consent of Independent Registered Public Accounting Firm Deloitte & Touche LLP Filed herewith 31.1 Certification of the Chief Executive Officer Pursuant to Rule 13a-14(a) or Rule 15d-14(a) under the Securities Exchange Act of 1934 as amended.
 Filed herewith 31.2 Certification of the Chief Financial Officer Pursuant to Rule 13a-14(a) or Rule 15d-14(a) under the Securities Exchange Act of 1934 as amended.
 Filed herewith 32.1 Certification of Chief Executive Officer Pursuant to 18 U.S.C.
 Section 1350 as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act Of 2002 (As set forth in Exhibit 32.1 hereof, Exhibit 32.1 is being furnished and shall not be deemed "filed".)
 Furnished herewith 32.2 Certification of the Chief Financial Officer Pursuant 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (Exhibit 32.2 is being furnished and shall not be deemed "filed") Furnished herewith 101 The following financial statements from the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 2021, formatted in Inline XBRL: (i) Consolidated Statements of Income, (ii) Consolidated Statements of Comprehensive Income, (iii) Consolidated Balance Sheets (iv) Consolidated Statements of Stockholders' Equity, (v) Consolidated Statements of Cash Flow and (v) Notes to Consolidated Financial Statements, tagged as blocks of text and including detailed tags.
-104 The cover page from the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 2021, formatted in Inline XBRL (included as Exhibit 101).

-\ Management contract or compensatory plan or arrangement.
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (Exhibit 32.2 is being furnished and shall not be deemed "filed") Furnished herewith 101 The following financial statements from the Company's Annual Report on Form 10-K for the fiscal year ended January 30, 2022, formatted in Inline XBRL: (i) Consolidated Statements of Income, (ii) Consolidated Statements of Comprehensive Income, (iii) Consolidated Balance Sheets (iv) Consolidated Statements of Stockholders' Equity, (v) Consolidated Statements of Cash Flow and (v) Notes to Consolidated Financial Statements, tagged as blocks of text and including detailed tags.
+104 The cover page from the Company's Annual Report on Form 10-K for the fiscal year ended January 30, 2022, formatted in Inline XBRL (included as Exhibit 101).
+Manag gement contract or compensatory plan or arrangement.